Benjamin Estil: Biography

 He was admitted to the bar and commenced practice in Abingdon, Virginia.

 He served as a commonwealth's attorney for Washington County.

-He served as member of the Virginia House of Delegates during the years 1814–1817.
+He served as member of the Virginia House of Delegates during the years 1814–1817, in what would become the 44th district.

-Estil was elected as an Adams candidate to the Nineteenth Congress (March 4, 1825 – March 3, 1827).
+Estil married Patsy Hickman Sproule on January 20, 1825.
+Estil was elected as an Adams candidate to the Nineteenth Congress, and served from March 4, 1825 to March 3, 1827..

 He served as judge of the fifteenth judicial circuit from 1831 until 1852, when he resigned.

 He retired to a farm in Oldham County, Kentucky, where he died July 14, 1853.